opengisch/georama/docs/src/webgis.md

 <img src="../assets/gg_7.png" alt="manage wms layers" style="max-width: 400px; display: block; margin: auto;">

-Here you can manage the single wms layers.
+Here you can manage the single WMS layers.

 ## WMTS Layers
 !!! info
     Currently all layers have to be to set to public to be visible in the WebGIS

-Here you can manage the single wmts layers.
+Here you can manage the single WMTS layers.
+Which is currently not implemented.

 ## GeoGirafe
 <img src="../assets/gg_9.png" alt="manage wms layers" style="max-width: 400px; display: block; margin: auto;">